Study on the accidental background of the JSNS$^2$ experiment: Accidental background rates

+The expected accidental background rate is (9.29$\pm 0.42) \times 10^{-8}$ / spill / 0.75MW using the Equation~\ref{eq:acc_calc}.
+The numbers used in this calculation of the accidental background rate are summarized in Table~\ref{tab:acci_cal}.
+The single rates, the spatial correlation cut efficiency mentioned above and the assumed efficiency of timing likelihood ($\sim$46\%) described in ~\cite{cite:TDR} are used.

-This spill shift method can also be utilized to estimate the rate of the accidental background independently from single rates method.
-Figure~\ref{fig:DVTX_acc} (b) shows the number of accidentally paired background events in each spill shift cases (1,2, ...
-10,000 spills shift) during 2,460,399 spills after the $\Delta \mathrm{VTX}_{\mathrm{p-d}}$ cut.
-The mean of Poisson distribution is 0.494 events over 2,460,399 spills.
+The spill shift method can also be utilized to estimate the rate of the accidental backgrounds independently from the single rates method because each $n$-th spill shift case can find number of accidental background events in this control sample, individually.
+Figure~\ref{fig:Poisson_acci} shows the number of accidentally paired background events in each spill shift cases (1,2, ...
+10,000 spills shift) during 2,460,399 spills after the $\Delta \mathrm{VTX}_{\mathrm{p-d}}$ cut, i.e.; one certain $n$-th spill shift case provides one entry in this histogram.
+The mean of the Poisson distribution is $0.494 \pm 0.008$ events over 2,460,399 spills, thus the estimated accidental background rate is $(9.24 \pm 0.15) \times 10^{-8}$ / spill / 0.75MW.
+This is consistent with the single rates method.